 Yes, we offer special urn vaults, made for in-ground cremated remains.

 - Can multiple cremations be performed at once?

-No. Not only is it very illegal to do so, most cremation chambers are not big enough size to accommodate more than one adult.
+No. Not only is it very illegal to do so, most cremation chambers are not a big enough size to accommodate more than one adult.
 Thus it would be impossible to do multiple cremations simultaneously.

 - Can the family watch the cremation?

-Yes, for a little fee.
+Yes, for a fee.
 Our state-of-the-art facility is set up to allow members of the family to be present when the body is placed into the cremation chamber.
 In fact, it is considered custom to some religious groups.

 - Does a body have to be embalmed before it is buried in the final resting place?